mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 Use the `sortModel` prop to control the sorting rules applied on the rows.

-You can use the `onSortModelChange` prop to listen to changes to the sorting rules and update the prop accordingly.
+You can use the `onSortModelChange` prop to listen to changes in the sorting rules and update the prop accordingly.

 {{"demo": "pages/components/data-grid/sorting/ControlledSort.js", "bg": "inline", "defaultCodeOpen": false}}